ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 - **Growing Storage needs** - Customers who experience rapid data growth need a way to quickly and easily increase the size of their storage to manage it.

-## Affects of expanding storage capacity on Replication
+## Effects of expanding storage capacity on Replication

 The expand action on the primary storage results in automatic resizing of the replica.